microchip-pic-avr-solutions/ethernet-lan9250/tool-github-deploy/tool-github-deploy.md

             - $ from atlassian import Confluence

         - If you get "ModuleNotFoundError: No module named 'atlassian'" error, Please make sure 'atlassian-python-api' library installation success.
 Otherwise, setup is successful.
+3. Run the following command in the Command prompt or terminal to install `jsonschema` library

+    ```
+    $ pip install jsonschema
+    ```

+    Validation of all the installed pre-requisite python library can be done by following the below steps.

+        - Run the following command in the Command prompt or terminal.
+            - $ python
+            - $ import jsonschema

+        - If you get "ModuleNotFoundError: No module named 'jsonschema'" error, Please make sure 'jsonschema' library installation success.
+Otherwise, setup is successful.
+4. Run the following command in the Command prompt or terminal to install `packaging ` library

+    ```
+    $ pip install packaging
+    ```

+    Validation of all the installed pre-requisite python library can be done by following the below steps.

+        - Run the following command in the Command prompt or terminal.
+            - $ python
+            - $ import packaging

+        - If you get "ModuleNotFoundError: No module named 'packaging'" error, Please make sure 'packaging' library installation success.
+Otherwise, setup is successful.

 ## Description for GitHub Deployment Tool
 The tool is capable of automatically create Github repository, update Github repository, deploy bitbucket source to GitHub repository, and process a GitHub release object with Markdown release notes.